actions-workshop/actions-workshop/docs/003-packaging.md

               cache-to: type=gha,mode=max
     ```

-2. Commit the `.github/workflows/node.js.yml` file.
+2. Commit the changes to `.github/workflows/node.js.yml`.

-3. The workflow will automatically start on Push and the workflow will do the full CI process.
+3. Upon pushing, the workflow will automatically start and carry out the full CI process.

-4. Look into the Workflow Runs and inspect the "Build and Publish Container Image" logs.
+4. Review the workflow runs and inspect the "Build and Publish Container Image" logs.

 ## 4 - The GITHUB_TOKEN

-As you might have noticed, in the `package-and-publish` job in the workflow file above, we are using the [`GITHUB_TOKEN`](https://docs.github.com/en/actions/security-guides/automatic-token-authentication#about-the-github_token-secret) to sign in to the GitHub Container Registry and push the generated docker image.
+As you may have noticed in the `package-and-publish` job of the workflow file mentioned above, we use the [`GITHUB_TOKEN`](https://docs.github.com/en/actions/security-guides/automatic-token-authentication#about-the-github_token-secret) to sign in to the GitHub Container Registry and push the generated Docker image.

 ```yaml
         - name: Sign in to GitHub Container Registry